All Episodes

 The worse the economy is, the more power he will seek to take as quickly as he can.

-But I would just, you know, and I'm still, I'm still working my way through this, but all I know is that attacking Obama and attacking Bill Clinton did not work, even though every bit of the criticism was true, even though everything said about them was true.
+But I would just, you know, and I'm still working my way through this, but all I know is that attacking Obama and attacking Bill Clinton did not work, even though every bit of the criticism was true.

 It didn't work.

-There's a whole bunch of factors about why uh it didn't work, the psychological reasons too, such as white guilt, uh the drive-by media covering up uh anything that was deleterious or harmful to Obama, and especially see, in that circumstance,
+There's psychological reasons too, such as white guilt, the drive-by media covering up anything that was deleterious or harmful to Obama.

-where the drive-bys are covering everything up and pretending that there's nothing but angelic messianism about this guy, then you have the loyal opposition uh coming out with all these uh critiques, his associates, his alliances, his uh uh is his liberalism, his socialism, what have you.
+And especially, see, in that circumstance, where the drive-bys are covering everything up and pretending that there's nothing but angelic messianism about this guy, then you have the loyal opposition coming out with all these critiques, his associates, his alliances, his liberalism, his socialism, what have you.

-Uh it just it doesn't fly because the uh Obama people are able to segregate the critics and and categorize us as just a bunch of, you know, the vast right-wing conspiracy and the Republican hate monk or the or the what have you, and it's you know their job is to discredit criticism of Obama.
+It just doesn't fly because the Obama people were able to segregate the critics and categorize us as just a bunch of, you know, the vast right-wing conspiracy or the Republican hate mongers or the what have you.

-And so the less criticism there is of him personally, instead of what he's doing and is going to do and what he believes, then I think the more powerfully effective the criticism will be.
+And so the less criticism there is of him personally instead of what he's doing and is going to do and what he believes, then I think the more powerfully effective the criticism will be.

-I have a couple of other ideas I want to share with you on other matters uh before we get back to your phone calls and the audio soundbite roster, so sit tight, my friends.
+I have a couple of other ideas I want to share with you on other matters before we get back to your phone calls and the audio soundbite roster.

 We'll be back right after this.